 We know the value that a small business can contribute to our projects because we started out small, too.
 We need the talent that a diverse supplier base offers to be certain that Burns & McDonnell is prepared to provide our clients with the finest design, construction and consulting solutions that any project demands.
 If your firm's qualifications can support our engineering, architecture and design-build efforts, we want to learn more about you.
 You may discover that Burns & McDonnell can offer great opportunities that will help your small business thrive.

 We're committed to maintaining a diverse mix of suppliers who provide innovative ideas and a service-oriented attitude.
-Read more in our Supplier Diversity Guide.
+Read more in our Business Inclusion and Development brochure.

 Small Business Classifications